oracle/node-oracledb/doc/api.md

 properties that are not used by the `createPool()` method.
 These are ignored.

-The properties of the `poolAttrs` object are described below.
+The properties of `poolAttrs` are described below.

 ```
 String user